alicewriteswrongs/gpg_workshop/gpg.markdown

     keyserver hkp://pool.sks-keyservers.net

-If you use most modern linux distros you can probably substitute `hkps` for `hkp`, which is anologous to http/https.
+If you use most Linux distros you can probably substitute `hkps` for `hkp`, which is analogous to http/https.

 ##Export a key to a file